 Once you have all the pieces for a new home theater system, setting it up for the first time can seem like an overwhelming task.
 One of the most important steps is determining what speakers go where and whether or not each speaker needs to be plugged into a power source.
 In-ceiling speakers require a more involved setup, forcing you to determine which and how many wires you'll be using ahead of time.

 While active speakers do require a power connection, passive speakers get their power from an amplifier. are connected to an amplifier.
 Either way you'll need to run a wire to the speaker, but depending on the speaker type this will need to be a power cable or speaker wiring.

 Most speakers designed to be placed in a ceiling will be passive speakers.
 Routing the speaker to the receiver can already be difficult, and finding an outlet and plugging it in can be even harder.
 So, if you haven't picked out your speakers yet, you probably want passive speakers to simplify the installation process.
 But let's dive into more details on what you need to know.

-In-ceiling or in-wall speakers are mounted inside a wall or ceiling.
+In-ceiling or in-wall speakers (our sizing guide) are mounted inside a wall or ceiling.
 To install them, you’ll need to cut holes in your drywall and run cables to and from the speakers.
 If you’re ready to commit to a speaker system wired throughout your house, you'll need to lock in whether they're going to be active or passive early on, so that you can effectively plan cable runs.

 We have more articles you may want to reference that discuss whether or not you need an amp for in-ceiling speakers and explaining further what the difference between active and passive speakers is.
 But the most important details you need to move forward on the decision are discussed below.